In today’s rapidly evolving industries, the demand for materials that combine strength with reduced weight has never been greater.

 - Šilumnešiai: Excellent thermal conductivity helps manage heat.

-- Enclosures: Lightweight and durable.
+- Aptvarai: Lightweight and durable.

 - Pavyzdys: Many laptops and smartphones use aluminum casings to improve heat management and durability.